 the coach, we work on some exercises/drills to help clean these up.

 A classic example of this is people who tend to sway in the back swing, and/or

 finish the backswing with a reverse spine angle are regularly deficient in

 internal hip rotation on one or both sides in the lower quarter rotation test.

 6) Move into “main phase” of the program: Once any standout individual variances are accounted for and the client has a basic understanding and proficiency in the different movements needed I progress the client through my current training system based on the “5 Pillars Of Golf Strength & Conditioning” I wrote about in this article.

 The protocol described above is not always an option.
-This is why I created Fit For Golf Online Training, where you can purchase programs based on your current fitness level, or work with me as an online client.
-For details click HERE
+This is why I created 12 Week Fit For Golf Online Training Program,

 Thanks for reading.
 Feel free to get in contact if you have any questions or feedback.